What are Executive Search Firms and How Do They Work?

 The Early Days of Executive Search:

 Rewind 15 years ago: major corporations like Google and Apple were just a few of the progressive companies that began setting up strong in-house recruiting teams.
-The reason for this adjustment in recruitment was due to the pesky search fees and overall negative experiences with search firms.
+This adjustment in recruitment was due to budget constraints and a desire to control the process.

 Internal executive search teams still hadn’t gained much traction by 2013.
-Their capabilities were limited due to where technology stood at that point in time.
+Executive search teams lacked the technological support they needed to truly maximize their capabilities at the time.
 Lists created by executive search firms did not exceed 150 people.
 Overall, the process was handled with very little detail and personalization.
+If a company wanted access to a network of top tier executives, they almost exclusively engaged an executive search firm to gain access to the right top-tier candidates.

-Where Executive Search Stands Today — The Rise of Firms:
+Where Executive Search Stands Today — The Rise of In-House Teams:

-Thanks to technological advancements, executive recruiters have more power to source upper-level talent than ever imagined.
-Technology makes it easier to find and engage executive talent; as a result, we’ve seen an influx in the number of companies that invest in their internal executive recruiting.
+Thanks to technological advancements, in-house executive recruiters have more power to source upper-level talent than ever imagined.
+Technology makes it easier to find and engage executive talent; thus, we’ve seen an influx in the number of companies that invest in their internal executive recruiting.

-With the development of executive sourcing and recruiting capabilities came the rise of executive search firms.
-Traditionally, these firms charge a flat fee based on a monthly contract.
+With the development of executive sourcing and recruiting capabilities, more recruiters are able to engage with the executive-level candidates.
+Traditionally, search firms charge a flat fee based on a monthly contract.
 This fee does not change as hiring needs fluctuate.
-Today, there are firms that allow you to augment your recruiting following an on-demand model with hourly pricing.
-There is no longer a need to pay for the services you don’t need — nor at a hefty price.
+Often, the fee is associated with a commission based on the executive’s salary.
+Today, some firms offer the opportunity to augment your recruiting following an on-demand model with hourly billing.
+In lieu of a flat fee, the client will only pay for the services they need when they need them.

 Organizations find balance with an on-demand search model to bridge the gap between an in-house team and external expertise.
 The future of executive search is an on-demand executive recruiting partnership where value is high, expenses are low, and the results are exceptional.